 - Tortious Liabilities in Contract Management

-So this was all about reasons why startups fail in India.
-If you want to lead a successful startup in India you better avoid the mistakes we discussed earlier.
+So, this was all about the reasons why startups fail in India.
+If you want to lead a successful startup in India, you better avoid the mistakes we discussed earlier.
 How you manage your funds determines portability.
-For that, you need Munim – India’s best cloud-based accounting software to record and maintain all your transactions.
+You need Munim – India’s best cloud-based accounting software to record and maintain all your transactions.

 With Munim, you can keep track of expenditures as well as sales at your fingertips.
-What are you waiting for, register for a 60-day free trial today, and most importantly you don’t have to provide card details to avail free trial.
+What are you waiting for, register for a 60-day free trial today, and most importantly, you don’t have to provide card details to avail of the free trial.

 What is the reason behind the failure of startups in India?